lcpp-org/hpic2doc/docs/source/fluids.rst

 Since the basis functions are usually taken to be polynomials, these integrals are typically computed using Gaussian quadrature.
+The degree of the basis functions is specified using the ``order`` option.

 Slope limiters
 --------------